 Data governance: In reports and real figures

 So, you can tell now that bad data is bad.
 No ifs and buts about it.
-It isn’t even a veiled threat to your business, its reputation or existence.
+It isn’t even a veiled threat to your business, its reputation, or its existence.
 It is what it is.
 Bad data is like what you eat.
 You can’t have a sound system if you are eating junk.
 If you are putting garbage in the system, it has to garbage out.
 A business can’t expect to have a value-based offering if it is feeding on bad data.

 The cost of bad data